-The proposed Project is designed with two open space parks, landscaping and articulated building elevations.
-The proposed 75-unit (townhome style) condominium project is designed so that 15 buildings will only house 4 to 6 units so that the overall massing is minimized as opposed to having one structure with 75-units over a subterranean parking garage.
+The proposed Project is designed with two open space areas parks, landscaping and articulated building elevations.
+The proposed 75 unit (townhome style) condominium project is designed so that 15 buildings will only house 4 to 6 units so that overall massing is minimized as opposed to having one structure with 75-units over a subterranean parking garage.
+The 21-unit condominium project is spread over an approximately 2-acre site so that massing is minimized as opposed to having one structure with 21-units 75-units over a subterranean parking garage.
+The 54-unit apartment building will be designed to include an at grade parking garage with three levels of apartments above, which is appropriate for the portion of the site where the land use is Medium Residential and faces higher density uses east of Sepulveda Boulevard.
 All of the proposed units have been carefully designed with respect to light and ventilation by incorporating pedestrian pathway linkages between the buildings and the two open court yards.
 The usable open space provided meets open space municipal code requirements.
-The proposed development will provide usable open space comprised of 18,469 square feet.
-The building components and open space areas are oriented with the least impact on adjacent and neighboring residential properties that also includes the use of translucent glass for windows that face south of the property to add additional privacy for the neighbors immediately south of the project site.
+The proposed development will provide usable open space comprised of 9,475 square foot common open space and 2,100 square foot private open space area over the "L" shaped condominium portion of the site.
+18,469 square feet.
+The building components and open space areas are oriented with the least impact on adjacent and neighboring residential properties, that also includes the use of translucent glass for windows that face south of the property to add additional privacy for the neighbors immediately south of the project site.